-Management has evaluated subsequent events through June 30, 2024, the date which the financial statements were available to be issued.
+Management has evaluated subsequent events through June 25, 2025, the date which the financial statements were available to be issued.

 Note 2.
-Cash, cash equivalents, and investments-
+Cash and investments-

-Cash and cash equivalents include cash on hand, amounts in demand deposits, non-negotiable certificates of deposit, and short-term investments with a maturity date within three months of the date acquired by the City.
+Cash includes cash on hand, amounts in demand deposits, non-negotiable certificates of deposit, and short-term investments with a maturity date within three months of the date acquired by the City.
 Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost.
 The carrying amount is a reasonable estimate of fair value for such short-term investments.
 All other investments are stated at fair value based on quoted market prices.
-Restricted cash and cash equivalents refers to those funds limited by law, regulations, and/or debt agreements.
-Unrestricted cash and cash equivalents refers to all other funds not meeting the requirements of restricted cash and cash equivalents.
+Restricted cash refers to those funds limited by law, regulations, and/or debt agreements.
+Unrestricted cash refers to all other funds not meeting the requirements of restricted cash and cash equivalents.